What Is Another Word For Constraints

 Scientific and Mathematical Nuances

 In physics, constraints refer to the restrictions on the motion of a system.
-A bead on a wire is subject to a constraint because it can only move along the path of the wire.
-In this context, terms like fixed conditions or mechanical restrictions are more appropriate That's the part that actually makes a difference..
+In practice, a bead on a wire is subject to a constraint because it can only move along the path of the wire.
+In this context, terms like fixed conditions or mechanical restrictions are more appropriate Simple, but easy to overlook.
+Practical, not theoretical..

 How to Choose the Right Word: A Step-by-Step Guide